Ariyae/AprioriModel/README.md

 # AprioriModel
-This is an apriori model, which is a unsupervised learning model, performed on a data collected from groceries store.
+This is an apriori model, which is an unsupervised learning model, performed on a data collected from groceries store.